|

-Supermarket Secrets |
+Supermarket Secrets

 -

-Returns: Alot of returns and other items accumulate through out the store in a given day.
+Returns: A lot of returns and other items accumulate through out the store in a given day.
 The cashiers usually are the ones to put these away when there is down-time.
 With perishables most clerks would just do the "feel test" if it feels cold then they put it back on the shelf if it feels warm they will mark it damaged and it will not put it back.
 Well what I am trying to tell you is you could be purchasing perishables that have been defrosted.
 The best hint I can tell you is look at the package for signs of possible defrost.

 - "Fresh or Free" policy: If you find an item that is out of date, you bring this item to the service desk with an identical, in date item and they will give you the in date (and sometimes the out of date) item for free!
 It helps them to keep the inventory moving and you get free groceries.

+- Supermarket Design: Most supermarkets are designed to slow you down as much as possible.
+Every extra minute you spend lingering will cost you $1.70 according to current research.
+The more time they get you to spend in their store the more money you will likely spend.
 This is why milk is put way at the back.
 A store is often designed so that you cannot even follow a straight path to the back but must move around the produce, the fresh backed bread, and the large displays in the middle of the aisles.

 - Supermarkets want you to think that they have across-the-board low prices, which is often not true.
 Many stores use a mix of highly advertised items sold at cost, then some at 5% above cost, and others at 10%, 15% and 20%.
 By keeping it confusing, stores can create the illusion that everything is at a rock bottom price.